MauroMardones/Lenght_Data_KRILLBASE/index.md

 # Background

-The following document intends to carry out a complementary methodological analysis to correlate environmental variables with the population dynamics of krill (*Euphausia superba*), in this case, with a biological component like lengths from Lengh Frecuency [KRILLDATA Base](https://apex.nerc-bas.ac.uk/f?p=198:1:0).
+The following document intends to carry out a complementary methodological analysis to explore, in this case, with a biological component like lengths from Lengh Frecuency [KRILLDATA Base](https://apex.nerc-bas.ac.uk/f?p=198:1:0).